Arindam2209/Arindam-Portfolio/README.md

 # Arindam-Portfolio
-This is a Personal Portfolio.
+This is a Personal Portfolio using React.js and Next.js.

 ##Demo: